 The word “travel” or “neck” pillow makes people think about the horseshoe-shaped pillow that wraps around the neck.
 However, there are several other types of styles of pillows that are fantastic for traveling and designed to be easy to pack and carry.

-For example, there’s the J-Pillow, which can be manipulated in a few different ways to keep you comfortable.
-There’s also the Ostrich Pillow which works well to cushion on many kinds of surfaces while you travel.
+For example, there’s the J-Pillow (Amazon link), which can be manipulated in a few different ways to keep you comfortable.
+There’s also the Ostrich Pillow (Amazon link) which works well to cushion on many kinds of surfaces while you travel.